-Systemic Human Exploration is an interdisciplinary and creative approach for addressing human problems in groups through combined psychosocial education, exploration and exchange.
+Systemic Human Exploration is an interdisciplinary and creative approach for addressing human problems in groups through combined psychosocial education, embodied exploration and exchange.
 Engaging with the question of what it means to be human in an increasingly troubled world, Systemic Human Exploration offers ways to effectively support people from all walks of life in their daily struggles, dilemmas and conflicts, whether facing one of life’s upheavals, struggling with inertia, or simply feeling lost.

 Attention in the past has been focussed on illness as a function of the individual personality, but all illness (‘mental’ and ‘physical’) and every disturbance involves social relationships.
 Very often the earliest signs of change for better or worse evince themselves in interaction with others, and in this field we also find the best indication of therapeutic change